rsusik/stripe-fastapi-demo/server/README.md

 pip install -r requirements.txt
 ```

-4. Export and run the application
+4. Run the application

 **MacOS / Unix**

 ```
-export FLASK_APP=server.py
-python3 -m flask run --port=4242
+python3 server.py
 ```

 **Windows (PowerShell)**

 ```
-$env:FLASK_APP=“server.py"
-python3 -m flask run --port=4242
+python3 server.py
 ```

-5. If you're using the html client, go to `localhost:4242` to see the demo.
-For
+5. Go to `localhost:4242` to see the demo.
-   react, visit `localhost:3000`.